AsmaAlWazrah/pdsnd_github/README.md

 ### Date created
 19-1-2022

+### File Name
+bikeshare.py

 ### Project Title
-Bikeshare data for Chicago, Newyork and Washington
+Bikeshare data for Chicago, New york and Washington

 ### Description
 We are trying to give insight about the customer and rental patterns for three cities.